danman231/youtube-thumbnail-downloader-ext/memory-bank/implementation-plan.md

 ---

-## Step 4: Extract the Video ID from the Thumbnail URL
+## Step 4: Extract the Video ID from the Thumbnail URL ✅ (Completed March 30, 2023)
 - **Task**: Extract the YouTube video ID from the clicked thumbnail's URL.
 - **Details**:
   - Update the listener in `background.js`: